 Sarah Derbew received her PhD in Classics from Yale University and was a Junior Fellow at the Harvard Society of Fellows.
 At Stanford, she is affiliated with the Center for Comparative Studies in Race and Ethnicity.

-Her research focuses on the literary and artistic representations of black people in ancient Greece.
-The genres she investigates include ancient Greek tragedy, historiography, satire, and the novel.
-She also examines artistic renderings of black people in Greek antiquity, focusing on both the objects themselves and the museums in which they are displayed.
+Her research has focused on the literary and artistic representations of black people in ancient Greek tragedy, historiography, satire, and the novel.
+In her first book, titled Untangling Blackness in Greek Antiquity (Cambridge University Press, 2022), she used critical race theory and performance theory to untangle ancient formulations of blackness.
+She also examined artistic renderings of black people in Greek antiquity, examining both the objects themselves and the museums in which they are displayed.
 Her interests extend to the twenty-first century; she has written about the reception of Greco-Roman antiquity in Africa and the African diaspora.
-She warmly welcomes students interested in any of these topics to her courses and to the Classics department.